SteeltoeOSS/Documentation/api/v4/connectors/rabbitmq.md

 - [VMware Tanzu RabbitMQ on Cloud Foundry](https://techdocs.broadcom.com/us/en/vmware-tanzu/data-solutions/tanzu-rabbitmq-on-cloud-foundry/10-0/tanzu-rabbitmq-cloud-foundry/index.html)

-You can create and bind an instance to your application using the Cloud Foundry CLI:
+You can create and bind an instance to your application by using the Cloud Foundry CLI:

 ```shell
 # Create RabbitMQ service